yochannah/carpentries.org/_posts/2021/07/2021-07-06-infrastructure-testing.md

 #### Result

 We recruited a total of 19 volunteers to test the infrastructure.
-These volunteers represented people who were brand new to The Carpentries, active community members who have been helping to create a welcoming community for years, and everyone in between.
+These volunteers represented people who were brand new to The Carpentries, active community members who have been helping to create a welcoming community for years, and others involved in The Carpentries.
 Most importantly, these volunteers represented varying levels of comfort with both R and our current lesson infrastructure.
 We found that _every single participant_ was able to install the infrastructure successfuly regardless of familiarity with R[^2] or comfort with our infrastructure.